kotbaton/pymcdm/docs/modules/american_school.rst

     \end{equation}
     :label: equ:mat_ervd

-**Step 2.** Define reference points :math:`\mu, j=1,\ldots,n` for each decision criterion.
-Decision makers must decide which outcomes they consider equivalent for criterion :math:`j`, set the reference point :math:`\mu_j` and then consider lesser outcomes as losses and greater ones as gains.
+**Step 2.** Define reference points :math:`\mu_j` for :math:`j=1,\ldots,n` for each decision criterion Decision makers must decide which outcomes they consider equivalent for criterion :math:`j`, set the reference point :math:`\mu_j` and then consider lesser outcomes as losses and greater ones as gains.

 **Step 3.** Normalize the decision matrix using the sum method (:eq:`equ:ervd_sum`).